willGuimont/willGuimont.github.io/pages/about.md

 ---

 <!-- TODO add more content here -->
 This is my personal website.
-I'm a master's degree student at Université Laval in the [Northern Robotics Laboratory (Norlab)](https://norlab.ulaval.ca/).
+I'm a Ph.D. student at Université Laval in the [Northern Robotics Laboratory (Norlab)](https://norlab.ulaval.ca/).

 My principal research interests are Deep Learning and Mobile Robotics.